medcomdk/dk-medcom-carecommunication-testscripts/input/pagecontent/index.md

 #### Quality Assurance Report

 In the Quality Assurance report (QA-report) for this IG there are some errors and warnings.
 An instance of the errors are: *Unable to resolve resource with reference '/FHIRSandbox/MedCom/carecommunicationTMS/carecommunication-fixture-new-message.xml* and *Unable to resolve resource with reference 'http://medcomfhir.dk/ig/carecommunication/StructureDefinition/medcom-carecommunication-message'*.
 The errors occur when creating a test script, as the fixture and profile are not reachable in the IG.
 However, they are reachable from TouchStone, why it is of less concern.
-For vendors who uses the test scripts locally should be aware of the error and e.g. create the fixtures and define the profile locally.
+Vendors who uses the test scripts locally should be aware of the error and e.g. create the fixtures and define the profile locally.

 #### Contact
 <a href="https://www.medcom.dk/">MedCom</a> is responsible for this IG.